myroyalgold/Airline-Delay/README.md

-Don't forget i save my data as excel file on my sytem, its time to bring it in here.
+Don't forget I saved my data as excel file on my system, its time to bring it in here.
 To get data from Excel file I followed the following steps;
 Home, getdata and select Excelworkbook.